SS Giulio Cesare: Service history

 The ship was used on Genoa-Naples-South America voyages but also served North American ports.
 Until 1925 the SS Giulio Cesare and the SS Duilio were the two largest ships in the Italian merchant fleet.

+During June and July 1927, the ship was used to transport Spanish football club Real Madrid from Barcelona to South America for their exhibition tour of the Americas.

 In November 1933, she was reconditioned and made ready to serve on the Mediterranean-South Africa Service.
 In 1935, she collided with the German steamship Barenfels in the harbour of Gibraltar.
 This collision was deemed to be the fault of the German steamship and the captain and crew were detained along with the ship.

 In 1942, during the Second World War, SS Giulio Cesare was chartered to the International Red Cross for a time before being laid-up in the port of Trieste.
 SS Giulio Cesare was sunk by SAAF Beaufighters from No. 16 Squadron on 28 August 1944.
 Upon returning from their mission, the airmen who sank the ship were reprimanded as their commanders believed that they had sunk a hospital ship.